Intuitive Biostatistics

 Is the drug effective in blunting the increase in heart weight?

 Think about how you would analyze the data before reading the case-study.
-Better, download the raw data and do your own analyses.

 When you have thought about how you would analyze the data, read this 15 page case-study.
 Here is the corresponding Prism file.
 Please email me with your suggestions about this case study, or ideas for future case studies.